BLU-109 bomb: Operational history

 In late 2023, the United States delivered 100 BLU-109 bombs to Israel.
 Israeli F-15I fighter jets are believed to have used BLU-109s with JDAM guidance kits in the strikes that killed Hezbollah leader Hassan Nasrallah in Beirut on 27 September 2024.

+It was also reported that Israel used BLU-109s in a July 2024 attack on Al-Mawasi that killed al-Qassam Brigades chief Mohammed Deif and al-Qassam Brigades Khan Yunis head Rafa Salama.

+BLU-109 bombs were used by the US in combat in the 2026 Iran war.